Haivision/srt/docs/AccessControl.md

 ### SRT_REJX_ISE

 Internal server error.
-This is for a general case when the request has been correctly verified and no problems related to this have been found, the processing of the request has started and the activity was about to be correctly performed, just there was some unexpected error during this process.
+This is for a general case when a request has been correctly verified, with no related problems found, but an unexpected error occurs after the processing of the request has started.

 ### SRT_REJX_UNIMPLEMENTED

-The request was correctly recognized, but the current version doesn't support it.
-This should be reported for a case, when some features to be specified in the StreamID request are supposed to be supported in a predictable feature, but the current version of the server does not support it, or the support for this feature in this version has been temporarily blocked.
-This shouldn't be reported in case of deprecated features or features that were decided as no longer supported.
+The request was correctly recognized, but the current software version of the service (be it SRT or any other software component) doesn't support it.
+This should be reported for a case, when some features to be specified in the StreamID request are supposed to be supported in a predictable future, but the current version of the server does not support it, or the support for this feature in this version has been temporarily blocked.
+This shouldn't be reported in case of deprecated features (deprecated features should be still supported) or features that were decided as no longer supported (for this case the general `SRT_REJX_BAD_REQUEST` is more appropriate).

 ### SRT_REJX_GW

 The server acts as a gateway and the target endpoint rejected the connection.
-It is unspecified by what exactly reason the connection was rejected.
-The gateway shall not forward the original rejection code from the target endpoint because this would suggest the error on the gateway itself - rather then this error, with possibly some other way to report the original target error, if there is a possibility.
+The reason the connection was rejected is unspecified.
+The gateway cannot forward the original rejection code from the target endpoint because this would suggest the error was on the gateway itself.
+Use this error with some other mechanism to report the original target error, if possible.

 ### SRT_REJX_DOWN

 The service is down for maintenance.
-This can only be reported in case when the servis has been temporarily replaced by a stub that is only reporting this error, while the real service is down for maintenance.
+This can only be reported when the service has been temporarily replaced by a stub that is only reporting this error, while the real service is down for maintenance.

 ### SRT_REJX_VERSION

 Application version not supported.
-This can refer to both not supported application feature - also due to too low SRT version - or about referring to a feature that is no longer supported as a cut off backward comptibility.
+This can refer to an application feature that is unsupported (possibly from an older SRT version), or to a feature that is no longer supported because of backward compatibility requirements.

 ### SRT_REJX_NOROOM

-The data stream cannot be archived due to lacking storage space.
-This is reported in case when the request type was to send a file or a live stream to be archived.
-Note that a file transmission is usually pre-declaring the file lentgh, so this error can be reported early, but it can be as well reported when the stream is of undefined length and there's no more storage space made available for this stream.
+The data stream cannot be archived due to a lack of storage space.
+This is reported when a request to send a file or a live stream to be archived is unsuccessful.
+Note that the length of a file transmission is usually pre-declared, so this error can be reported early.
+It can also be reported when the stream is of undefined length, and there is no more storage space available.

 ## Example